January 1995 – San Juan, Dominican Republic

 The next day, Paula discovered the water that we drank in Pan Dia was unboiled and the filtered water here at the clinic is almost as bad.
 The tap water here came out clear of bacteria.
 She will repeat all the tests to confirm her results.
 Thankfully, neither Paula nor I became sick from the unboiled water.
 Perhaps I’m building up some immunity since this is my fourth trip to the Caribbean region.
 But it does make me realize how much I take clean water for granted in the USA.
 (We later learned that the clinic’s board of directors took steps to improve their water filtration system as the result of Paula’s work.)

-The next day, Dr. Elaine had me work in the city hospital in the Intensive Care Unit (ICU).
-There was no running water or electricity that day, so no one was on an EKG monitor, and it was very hot since they could not run fans or air conditioning.
+The next day, Dr. Elaine asked me to work in the city hospital in the Intensive Care Unit (ICU).
+There was no running water or electricity that day, so no one was on an EKG monitor.
+I pitied the patients lying in the sweltering heat without fans or air conditioning.
 The only way I could wash my hands was with wet wipes that I brought with me.
-The nurse pulled out their only stethoscope which had five-foot long tubing on it and no diaphragm on the bell, so she grabbed a piece of paper and placed it over the bell.
+The nurse pulled out their only stethoscope with 5-foot long tubing and no diaphragm on the bell, so she grabbed a piece of paper and held it over the bell.
 After she checked a 46-year-old woman’s blood pressure who had a blood clot in her lung, I rechecked it with my stethoscope.
 I was shocked that it was dangerously high at 180/120 and that they only checked her blood pressure every twelve hours.
 The nurse gave the woman Procardia under her tongue and pushed Ranitidine intravenously quickly through her IV line.
 I checked the patient’s blood pressure twice after that and it came down to 150/88.
-There was a can of pear nectar on the woman’s bedside table, so Dr. Elaine and I helped her sit up and she drank it thirstily.
+There was a can of pear nectar on the woman’s bedside table, so Dr. Elaine and I helped her sit up.
+She gulped it down in appreciation.
 There was no water pitcher beside her bed.
-I pitied her because it was so hot in the ICU.

-The doctor then came in and changed the abdominal dressing of a man who had a ruptured appendix using Betadine and sterile gloves.
-The nurse then had me give the patient a gentamicin antibiotic injection in his arm.
+The doctor then came in and changed the abdominal dressing of a man who had a ruptured appendix.
+The nurse asked me to give him a gentamicin antibiotic injection in his arm.
 Normally I would have given it by IV drip slowly or given it in his thigh.
 Then the nurse mixed up 1 gram of ampicillin in 5 ml. of normal saline and gave it rapid IV push through his line.
 She asked me to give it, but I refused and told her I was used to dripping it slowly through the IV over 30 minutes.
 She gave him 100 ml. of Gatorade with brown sugar added for lunch.
 There was a quart of it, but she said he couldn’t have anymore.
 Then she offered Dr. Elaine and me a glass of Gatorade as she drank one, but we politely declined.

 The medicine cabinet had three more bags of IV fluids, and medicines in bottles with labels.
 Another nurse came to the door and asked for a pill, so the ICU nurse took one from the bottle and handed it to her.
 Each patient had a chart with doctor’s orders, operating room record, and nurse’s notes.
 The nurse’s note was divided into four sections: date, hour, medicine, and observation.
 Dr. Elaine pointed out that the nurse’s note didn’t have much room, but at least they had a chart.